-student with a disability who is requesting lf you are a accommodations, please contact New York University's Moses Center with Disabilities at 212-998-4980 for Students (CSD) or mosescsd@nyu.edu.
+If you are a student with a disability who is requesting accommodations, please contact New York University's Moses Center for Students with Disabilities (CSD) at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.